FIWARE-TMForum/Accounting-Proxy/README.md

 }
 ```

-* `config.api.administration_paths`: configuration of the administration paths.
+* `config.api.administration_paths`: Configuration of the administration paths.
 Default accounting paths are:
 ```
 {
 	api: {